 The Fairfield County Treasurer maintains a cash and investments pool used by all of the County's funds, including those of the Board.
 The Ohio Revised Code prescribes allowable deposits and investments.
-At fiscal year-end, the carrying amount of the Board's deposits with the Fairfield County Treasurer was \$72,091 and is reflected as Cash and Cash Equivalents with Fiscal Agent on the financial statements.
+At fiscal year-end, the carrying amount of the Board's deposits with the Fairfield County Treasurer was \$0.
 The Fairfield County Treasurer is responsible for maintaining adequate depositor collateral for all funds in the County's pooled cash and deposit accounts.